2Kelvin/nginx-web-server/README.md

 | **4.
 Enable** | Create the symbolic link. | `sudo ln -s ... /etc/nginx/sites-enabled/` |
 | **5.
 Verify** | Run the safety test. | `sudo nginx -t` ✅ |
 | **6.
 Go Live** | Reload the service. | `sudo systemctl reload nginx` 🚀 |

-Todo:
-Environment Variables: We can set up a .env file for your backend so you don't have to hardcode things like the PORT.

-- update /api/facts path in frontend fetch
-- explain a bit on the server configs in its section
-- create a backend folder in /home/user to run your backend
-- install and use pm2 (always running & survive restarts)